Introduction

 For women seeking deep cultural and spiritual immersion, the northern states of Uttarakhand and Uttar Pradesh offer transformative experiences.

-Rishikesh, located in the foothills of the Himalayas along the Ganges River, is a global hub for yoga and wellness.
+A global hub for yoga and wellness.
 Women-only tours here are highly structured, safe, and focused on holistic health.
 Further east, the ancient city of Varanasi can be intensely overwhelming for a solo traveler.
-However, visiting as part of a women’s group with a dedicated local guide allows you to comfortably witness the mesmerizing evening Ganga Aarti (river worship) from a private boat, insulated from the dense crowds on the riverbanks.
+However, visiting with a women’s group and a local guide lets you enjoy the evening Ganga Aarti.

 Types of Female-Focused Indian Travel Packages